MedFlowSeg: Flow Matching for Medical Image Segmentation with Frequency-Aware Attention: Introduction

 Motivated by these challenges, we explore an alternative generative paradigm for medical image segmentation based on flow matching.
 Compared with diffusion models, flow matching directly learns a continuous deterministic velocity field~\cite{lipman2022flow,liu2022flow}, enabling more efficient generation.
 More importantly, the sampling process is inherently flexible and can be adaptively adjusted according to task requirements, allowing a better trade-off between efficiency and accuracy.
 Recent studies~\cite{bogensperger2025flowsdfijcv} have shown that adopting UNet-style backbones within the flow matching framework can already achieve competitive performance in medical image segmentation.
 However, existing flow-based methods still struggle to effectively leverage conditional information, particularly when aligning noisy intermediate representations with clean anatomical priors, and are often tailored to specific tasks~\cite{bogensperger2025flowsdfijcv,ngoc2025latentfm}, limiting their generalization across diverse modalities and segmentation scenarios.

-To address these issues, we propose a novel flow matching based medical image segmentation framework, called \textbf{MedFlowSeg}.
-The key idea is to introduce a dual-conditioning architecture to bridge the gap between noisy flow states and clean semantic representations.
-Specifically, we design a Dual-Branch Spatial Attention (DB-SA) mechanism to inject multi-frequency structural priors into the flow network, providing stable guidance on both coarse anatomical layouts and fine boundary details.
-In addition, we introduce a Frequency-Aware Attention (FA-Attention) module to model cross-domain interactions in both spatial and frequency domains, enabling effective semantic alignment between the two streams through discrepancy-aware fusion and time-conditioned modulation. \textbf{Our main contributions} can be summarized as: \textbf{(1)} We are the first to propose a unified flow matching based framework for general medical image segmentation, enabling consistent modeling across diverse tasks and modalities. \textbf{(2)} We design a dual-conditioning architecture, including a Dual-Branch Spatial Attention (DB-SA) module for multi-frequency structural guidance and a Frequency-Aware Attention (FA-Attention) mechanism for discrepancy-aware semantic alignment across spatial and spectral domains. \textbf{(3)} Extensive experiments on multiple benchmarks across different modalities demonstrate that MedFlowSeg consistently achieves state-of-the-art performance over CNN-based, transformer-based, diffusion-based, and flow-based methods.
+To address these issues, we propose \textbf{MedFlowSeg}, a novel flow matching framework for medical image segmentation.
+The core idea is to explicitly model the discrepancy between noisy intermediate flow states and clean conditional priors.
+To this end, we introduce a dual-conditioning architecture that decomposes conditional guidance into structural alignment and semantic alignment.
+For structural alignment, MedFlowSeg injects multi-frequency anatomical priors into shallow flow representations, enabling stable guidance for both coarse structures and fine boundaries.
+For semantic alignment, we model cross-domain interactions in both spatial and spectral spaces, allowing discrepancy-aware feature fusion and time-dependent modulation between noisy flow states and clean semantic features.

+\textbf{Our main contributions can be summarized as:} \textbf{(1)} We are the first to integrate attention mechanisms into a flow-based generative model for general medical image segmentation, improving the effectiveness of conditional information modeling. \textbf{(2)} We propose a unified flow matching based framework for general medical image segmentation, enabling consistent modeling across diverse tasks and imaging modalities. \textbf{(3)} We design a dual-conditioning architecture, including a Dual-Branch Spatial Attention (DB-SA) module for multi-frequency structural guidance and a Frequency-Aware Attention (FA-Attention) mechanism for discrepancy-aware semantic alignment across spatial and spectral domains. \textbf{(4)} Extensive experiments on multiple benchmarks across different modalities demonstrate that MedFlowSeg consistently achieves state-of-the-art performance over CNN-based, transformer-based, diffusion-based, and flow-based methods.